|

 cause instant and deep unconsciousness and also benefits from requiring simple

 and thus quick preparation of the prisoner.
-It seems to have substantial
+It also seems to have substantial

 deterrent value.